oapicf/pinterest-sdk/clients/scala-akka/generated/docs/KeywordsApi.md

     val adGroupId: String = 123123123 // String | Ad group Id.

+    val adGroupIds: Seq[String] =  // Seq[String] | List of Ad group Ids to retrieve keywords from.
+This feature is currently in BETA and is not available to all users.

     val matchTypes: Seq[MatchType] =  // Seq[MatchType] | Keyword <a target=\"_blank\" href=\"/docs/api-features/targeting-overview/\">match type</a>

     val pageSize: Int = 56 // Int | Maximum number of items to include in a single page of the response.
+Default maximum of 250.
 See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.

     val bookmark: String = bookmark_example // String | Cursor used to fetch the next page of items

-    val request = apiInstance.keywordsGet(adAccountId, campaignId, adGroupId, matchTypes, pageSize, bookmark) val response = apiInvoker.execute(request)
+    val request = apiInstance.keywordsGet(adAccountId, campaignId, adGroupId, adGroupIds, matchTypes, pageSize, bookmark) val response = apiInvoker.execute(request)

     response.onComplete {